reactjs/react.dev/src/content/reference/react/useDebugValue.md

 #### Parameters {/*parameters*/}

 * `value`: The value you want to display in React DevTools.
 It can have any type.
 * **optional** `format`: A formatting function.
-When the component is inspected, React DevTools will call the formatting function with the `value` as the argument, and then display the returned formatted value (which may have any type).
+When the Component is inspected, React DevTools will call the formatting function with the `value` as the argument, and then display the returned formatted value (which may have any type).
 If you don't specify the formatting function, the original `value` itself will be displayed.

 #### Returns {/*returns*/}